JpadillaCoding/WDYKT-Trivia/README.md

 }
 ```
 The function checks for the hard coded `correct` class and changes styling to green or red depending if the right choice was picked.
 Accuracy is calculated everytime a button is clicked and updated live using a templete literal.
 Colors are changed by taking advantage of the DOM's styling property.

+## AI Usage

+I chose this challenge/issue I faced as it's own section to highlight the utility of AI.
+It was a trivial problem <em>every</em> developer faces- my background image.
+I couldn't find any images that fit my criteria.
+The image needed to be various cartoon styled questions marks, greyscaled, and there had to be a lot of them with variability in the style.
+Google could only find corportate clipart of question marks and I needed something fun!
+[Dall.e](https://openai.com/dall-e-2/) has mainstreamed AI usage to make art, voice to text, music, etc. Why scroll through various google images trying to find something specific when I can use an AI art generator?
+Heck, I've seen people ask the AI for a squirrel in a knights armor, why couldnt I ask it for cartoon questions marks?
+This definitely saved me time and a headache of having to find the <em>perfect</em> background image.
+My fellow developers see AI as a threat, but I see it as a tool.

 ## Built With

 ![Javascript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)